📷 : Faye Thomas www.fayethomas.co.uk

 How long were you touring for?

 I was touring for six months which went by quickly.
-I think staying away from home made me so mature and independent which has helped me a lot today in the industry.
-It was such fun, when you’re with your friends the time goes quickly.
+I think staying away from home made me so mature and independent, which has helped me a lot today in the industry.
+It was such fun, and when you’re with your friends, the time goes quickly.

-What was the experience like acting alongside Craig Revel Horwood?
+What was the experience like acting alongside Craig Revel Horwood as Miss Hannigan?